 Ready on Day One - Meeting the Brexit Borders Challenge: Full Report

-Over a year ago, Britain voted to leave the European Union.
+More than two years ago, Britain voted to leave the European Union.
 In just a few months we will be off.
 The clock is ticking.
 It is vital that we are ready on day one for every eventuality.
 The most important preparations of all will be for international trade at our ports – especially the Channel Ports of Dover and the Channel Tunnel that account for 40 per cent of all our trade with the EU.